transcriptionpro/wuc-new/_posts/2017-06-02-localbitcoins-review.md

  </ul>
 <h2 id="opinion">Community Opinion about LocalBitcoins</h2>

-When I tried to check Bitcoin’s major community group like <a href="/how-to-unload-bitcoin-debit-card-with-spectrocoin/">Reddit and Bitcointalk</a>, you can observe various opinions regarding LocalBitcoins.
+<p>When I tried to check Bitcoin’s major community group like <a href="/how-to-unload-bitcoin-debit-card-with-spectrocoin/">Reddit and Bitcointalk</a>, you can observe various opinions regarding LocalBitcoins.
 However, to sum up what I’ve read from the fifteen reviews (15) and more, similar things were coined by most individuals; that its platform is considered awesome but we cannot make certain of the general population.
-One remark in Redditor mentioned that exchanges are as dependable as the individual you’re having deals with.
+One remark in Redditor mentioned that exchanges are as dependable as the individual you’re having deals with.</p>

 That’s the purpose why I will show you how to safely and securely do exchanges on the platform.